nllosas/nllosas/README.md

 > See my [16personalities profile here!](https://www.16personalities.com/profiles/078971bc5fdd6)

+##  Reach me! ✍🏽

+📫 Feel free to email me at nicollosas@gmail.com, or through my [LinkedIn profile](https://www.linkedin.com/in/nico-llosas-fullstack-dev)

+##  Soft skills 🥳

+I'm a driven autodidact, that enjoys learning new things all the time.
+I'm a very creative and determined person.
+I can easily learn anything I propose myself to learn and work very well with others.
+I never shy away from a position of leadership when needed in a group, and take my own organizational skills to any workplace.
+I enjoy explaining to other people and take pride in helping others.

 ##  Hard Skills 📚

 I have learned a wide variety of programming languages over the years, some in my college career and some in the Henry Bootcamp.
 Here I list the languages that I feel most comfortable with: `C, Python and JavaScript`.